Cornell funds projects in NYC visioning initiative

 Four collaborative, cross-disciplinary faculty projects have received funding support through the New York City Visioning initiative.
 The projects were selected by President Martha E. Pollack from a group of finalists recommended by the President’s Visioning Committee on Cornell in New York City.
-The awards, totaling $265,000, were announced June 6 by President Pollack.
+Pollack announced the awards, totaling $265,000, June 6.

 The projects will expand learning and research opportunities in New York City for faculty and students, and complement work in Ithaca during the 2019-20 academic year.